Real Estate Broker CE: Maintain Your License

 Do I need to complete a Sexual Harassment Prevention course?

-Yes, at least 1 hour of Sexual Harassment Prevention training is required to be completed during each license renewal period.
+Yes, 1 hour of Sexual Harassment Prevention training is required to be completed during each license renewal period.
 This course must be completed live or online.
 Self-study is not permitted.

 This requirement is included in both Real Estate Institute's All Online and Classic 12 hour CE packages.